Incoming Student Resources

 When: Late Summer

 PhD students will need to submit required documents to receive their stipend payments via the University’s HR and payroll system, Workday.
 You will receive information from our office and the Workday system when this is required.
 All PhD students must set up direct deposit for stipends; the University no longer issues paper checks.
+Failure to set up direct deposit will result in a stipend payment delay.

 International students have additional paperwork requirements to receive stipends, and should begin the Workday process as soon as you are eligible to do so.